aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/digitalsignature/__init__/_index.md

 ## __init__ {#string-string}
-Creates a new DigitalSignature object with the specified certificate.
+Creates a new DigitalSignature object with the specified certificate file path and password.

 ```python